ganzales/weather-informer/README.md

 ## Features

-- Real-time display of accurate clock (hours:minutes:seconds) and date with day of week.
+- Real-time display of accurate clock and date with day of week.

 - Current weather conditions including temperature, cloudiness, wind speed and direction, humidity, and pressure with intuitive visual indicators.